gaetancollaud/digitalstrom-mqtt/README.md

 ### Technical

 This app use the [Smarthome API from digitalSTROM](https://developer.digitalstrom.org/api/).
 It doesn't use the old `json/device/` api.
-The documentation is sometimes lacking, so I had to browser various forum and discussion groups to find all the relevant information.
+The documentation is sometimes lacking, some information where found on forum and discussion groups.
+Accuracy may not be the best but that's all we have.

 ## Configuration